-Iceland was settled by Norse people during the ninth and tenth century.
+Iceland was settled by Norse people during the ninth and tenth centuries.
 They were all more or less heathen.
-Their gods names Óðinn, Þór, Freyja, Hlín, Heimdallur and others are the same as other Germanic people worshipped in pre Christian times.
+Their gods names Óðinn, Þór, Freyja, Hlín, Heimdallur and others are the same as other Germanic people worshipped in pre-Christian times.

 Christianity was consigned to the cultural sphere of the Roman Empire during the time of Icelandic settlement.
 A Germanic tribe, Franks, became a leading Christian force after the pope in Rome anointed the Frankish king Charlemagne Holy Roman emperor in 800.
 The Franks, who governed an area that we now call France and Germany, began subsequently to influence the religious affiliation of the Nordic people.

-The Icelandic system of governance, adopted after the island had been settled in mid tenth century, was called þjóðveldi or commonwealth.
+The Icelandic system of governance, adopted after the island had been settled in the mid-tenth century, was called þjóðveldi or commonwealth.
 It was designed to prevent any central authority to emerge.
 Icelanders disliked the idea of having a king, possibly because of adverse experience in other Nordic countries where kings subjugated the people – often in the name of Christianity.

 Þorgeir went to his camp at Þingvellir, drew a fur over his head and uttered not a word for a day and a night.
 He rose the morning after and summoned people to Lögberg where the main chamber of althingi met.
 His speech that July-morning in the year 1000 is a lesson in statecraft.